This is based on opinion. Please don't list it on a work's trope example list.

 Also worth mentioning is his kidnapping of Lotus and forcing her to help him find the Gibborim and ask to resurrect Gert.
 While Lotus wasn't totally innocent, it still was creepy to see him threaten her with Old Lace and seem to seriously contemplate sacrificing her.
 The cold way he tells her to "set [herself] on fire for all I care" after they part ways is also pretty chilling, considering how he'd never shown anywhere near that level of venom towards anyone before.

 Nico's powers seem to grow more and more lethal with each arc.
 In just the first issue of volume 2, she splits the supervillain Wrecker into several pieces,while keeping him alive.
-Come Volume 3,she essentially traps the Yorkes in a timeline where they're doomed to witness their future selves' evil and foolish actions, unable to change anything, until their deaths.
+At the end of volume 2,she essentially traps the Yorkes in a timeline where they're doomed to witness their future selves' evil and foolish actions, unable to change anything, until their deaths.

 The last arc begins with a party, albeit a kind of depressing one... and then something crashes into the Runaways' house.
 Right off the bat, Old Lace is dead, and Klara is injured.
 And then Klara wakes up, scared, bloodied, and confused, and lashes out.
 The last panels show the beach erupting in a forest of vines.
 Beware the Nice Ones, indeed...